haj420/email_tracker/README.md

 2. Make a copy of the **example-conn.php** file and rename it **conn.php**.
 3. Change the connection information for your server.
 4. Navigate to the location of the folder the files are extracted to.
-5. The database will set itself up upon loading the page.
+5. The database has portion has been moved and now is stored at ADVERNOLOGY's server and is contacted via an AJAX request.

 ### Part 2:  SendMail setup
 1. Change the SMTP settings in **functions.php** to those of your SMTP server.